Toby-Sun/MyResponsivePortfolio/README.md

 ## Features

 - Responsive design for mobile, tablet, and desktop
-- Sections for projects, skills, and about me
+- Sections for projects, skills, about me, contact me and other noteworthy project.
 - Interactive navigation menu
 - Integration with external links and resources
-- Easy customization and content updates

 ## Technologies Used

+- React.js
+- Node.js
+- EmailJS
 - HTML5
 - CSS3
 - JavaScript
-- React
 - styled-components

 ## Contributing